Createdd/Writing/2020/articles/lockdownYes.md

 ![]()

 Most countries experience another lockdown or variation of it.
-As many consider 2020 one of the baddest in their lives, I would like to propose otherwsise.
+As many consider 2020 one of the worst in their lives, I would like to propose otherwise.
 Read why.

 ## Table of Contents